Cogwheel-Validator/spectra-gnoland-indexer/README.md

 ### 🐞 Cons:

-- The address cache is very preformant but it intorduces a complexity for the user.
-The developer that plans to use the indexer needs to understand how the addresses are stored and how to use them.
+- The address cache provides fast reads but it intorduces a complexity.
+The developer that plans to use the indexer and plans to make some custom solution on working with the data will need to fully understand the data structure and how to use it.
 The REST API provies a easy way to interact with the data and to get the data in a readable format.
-But if you are planning on making something custom you will need to fully understand the data structure and how to use it.
 - The indexer relies on the RPC node for the data.
 If the RPC node is not available the indexer will not be able to index the data. ( although in the future the indexer might be able to use multiple RPC nodes )
+- Technically the indexer has a limit of 2 billion addresses.
+If at any point the Gnoland grows to that size the indexer would need to be updated to support it.
+It is not a problem for now but it is something to keep in mind.

+## In depth documentation

+For more detailed documentation, please refer to the [docs](https://github.com/Cogwheel-Validator/spectra-gnoland-indexer/blob/main/docs/README.md) directory.